 From Acting to Reporting

-In acting, the process is the preparation and work an actor undertakes in order to ‘become’ their character.
+In acting, the process is the preparation and work an actor undertakes to ‘become’ their character.
 Often called method acting, this manner of development is important to the actor’s ability to effectively convey the thoughts, feelings, and emotions of that character to the audience.

 What Are My Options?